LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Discussion

 \subsection{Limitations and Future Work}

-The development of \sysname{} has several limitations.
-First, our focus was primarily on reading and writing skills, whereas participants consistently expressed a need for support in listening and speaking.
-This suggests that future systems should incorporate voice input, pronunciation feedback, and speech-based interactions to better support oral communication.
-Similarly, the problem format was limited to fill-in-the-blank questions, which might have been more impactful if optimized—an aspect we did not explore in this study.
+In this section, we discuss the limitations of this study.
+We focused on reading and writing skills, whereas participants expressed a need for support in listening and speaking.
+This suggests that future systems should incorporate speaking and listening to better support verbal communication.
+Similarly, the problem format was limited to fill-in-the-blank questions, which might have limited the learning effects of the system.

-Second, although screen capture enabled personalized learning, it also raised privacy concerns.
-Secure, privacy-preserving alternatives must be explored; otherwise, deployment in practice may conflict with industries and companies with high security standards.
+Our evaluation employed a single-group study design, focusing on the feasibility and understanding of engagement with the system deployed in the field.
+While this design allowed us to observe real-world usage and effects, future work could incorporate comparative study designs to attribute the effects of work-related English learning to \sysname{}'s connected pipeline. \cameraready{Additionally, we imposed a minimum usage requirement to mitigate noise from non-usage attrition.
+Although this threshold helped ensure data quality for behavioral analysis, it might also have influenced the observed engagement levels; therefore, findings related to sustained engagement (RQ1) should be carefully interpreted.}

 Third, our study was limited to a Korean–English context.
 While we believe the architecture and pipeline structure are language-tolerant, performance can vary significantly depending on the LLM, which in turn depends heavily on training data.
 Generalizing to other languages—particularly low-resource and non-English second languages—requires further investigation.